imprisonedmind/skuld/README.md

 # Skuld

-Skuld is a global CLI that turns your WakaTime + Git activity into correct Jira worklogs and readable comments.
+Skuld is a global CLI that turns your WakaTime + Git activity into correct Jira worklogs (and optional issue comments).

 - Matches WakaTime branch names to Jira keys (e.g., SOT‑691)
 - Filters to issues assigned to you (Jira /myself)
 - Adds only the delta (WakaTime − already logged by you)
 - Ticket status: auto‑transitions "To Do/Todo" → "In Progress" on upload and notes the change
-- Posts a worklog and a separate issue comment with a [SKULD] header
+- Posts a worklog with a [SKULD] header.
+Separate issue comments are disabled by default and can be enabled via config.
 - Idempotent: won’t double‑post the same (issue, window, delta)

 ## Install Overview